-Sneak peak at the new Jim Engh-designed Awarii Dunes Golf Club in Nebraska
+Sneak peek at the new Jim Engh-designed Awarii Dunes Golf Club in Nebraska

 KEARNEY, Neb. – Strange as it may sound, Nebraska seems to be emerging as one of the top links golf destinations in North America.